sacketty/abriva/README.md

 6R4rV5iE+NPoym+WwjeHzjAGXUtLNIxmo1vpMofpLAE=
 ```

-The client includes the **Hawk** key identifier, timestamp, nonce, application specific data, and request MAC with the request using
+The client includes the **Abriva** key identifier, timestamp, nonce, application specific data, and request MAC with the request using
 the HTTP `Authorization` request header field:

 ```
 GET /resource/1?b=1&a=2 HTTP/1.1
 Host: example.com:8000
-Authorization: Hawk id="dh37fgj492je", ts="1353832234", nonce="j4h3g2", ext="some-app-ext-data", mac="6R4rV5iE+NPoym+WwjeHzjAGXUtLNIxmo1vpMofpLAE="
+Authorization: Abriva id="dh37fgj492je", ts="1353832234", nonce="j4h3g2", ext="some-app-ext-data", mac="6R4rV5iE+NPoym+WwjeHzjAGXUtLNIxmo1vpMofpLAE="
 ```

 The server validates the request by calculating the request MAC again based on the request received and verifies the validity
-and scope of the **Hawk** credentials.
+and scope of the **Abriva** credentials.
 If valid, the server responds with the requested resource.

 ### Payload Validation

-**Hawk** provides optional payload validation.
+**Abriva** provides optional payload validation.
 When generating the authentication header, the client calculates a payload hash
 using the specified hash algorithm.
 The hash is calculated over the concatenated value of (each followed by a newline character):
-* `hawk.1.payload`
+* `abriva.1.payload`
 * the content-type in lowercase, without any parameters (e.g. `application/json`)
 * the request payload prior to any content encoding (the exact representation requirements should be specified by the server for payloads other than simple single-part ascii to ensure interoperability)

 For example:

-* Payload: `Thank you for flying Hawk`
+* Payload: `Thank you for flying Abriva`
 * Content Type: `text/plain`
 * Hash (sha256): `Yi9LfIIFRtBEPt74PVmbTF/xVAwPn7ub15ePICfgnuY=`

 Results in the following input to the payload hash function (newline terminated values):

 ```
-hawk.1.payload
+abriva.1.payload
 text/plain
-Thank you for flying Hawk
+Thank you for flying Abriva

 ```